 Property and equipment are stated at cost, net of accumulated depreciation.
 Depreciation is calculated using the straight-line method over the estimated useful lives of the assets at the following rates:

+Computers and software 33

+Laboratory equipment 10 - 15

-Computers, software and laboratory equipment 15 - 33 Furniture and office equipment 15 Leasehold improvements Over the shorter of the term of the lease or its useful life j.
-Impairment of long-lived assets:
+Furniture and office equipment 15

+Over the shorter of the term of

+Leasehold improvements the lease or its useful life

+i.
+Leases: